• Skip to primary navigation

 If you can’t cover the flowers and it’s going to get really cold or remain below freezing for several days, your best bet is to snap the flowers off at the stem and bring them inside to enjoy.
 Remember that daffodil sap will harm other flowers in the same vase, so don’t mix a daffodils with other flowers.
 Enjoy a bouquet by itself and keep that vase especially for your daffodils.

 The next day, the green leaves may look a bit frost-nipped, but the plant will be fine.
 Frost-nipped leaves turn brown at the tips.
-The bulb, where next year’s flower is made, sleeps underneath the soil, and it won’t be harmed by the cold.
+The daffodil bulb, where next year’s flowers are made, sleeps underneath the soil, and it won’t be harmed by the cold.

 SaveSave